 Jesus: The Great High Priest Who Saves to the Uttermost

-June 5, 2016 Speaker: Matthew O'Sullivan Series: Jesus: The Great High Priest Who Saves to the Uttermost
+June 5, 2016 Preacher: Matthew O'Sullivan Series: Jesus: The Great High Priest Who Saves to the Uttermost

 Key truth: Jesus’ intercession saves his people to the uttermost and provides us with assurance of our salvation.